megakevin/end-point-blog/2024/08/using-a-containerized-nginx-proxy-to-serve-a-multi-application-dotnet-system.md

 # Dockerfile.Proxy

 # We can pick the version and flavor that we like.
 In our case here, this is an
-# image based on the latest release of Nginx, and the latest release or Debian.
+# image based on the latest release of Nginx, and the latest release of Debian.
 FROM nginx:1.27.1-bookworm

 # Unsurprisingly, we have a custom configuration that we want the proxy to use.